omicscodeathon/neurovar/README.md

 ## Demonstration

-Demonstration data are provided: https://github.com/omicscodeathon/neurovar/blob/main/demonstration_data.rar
+Demonstration data are provided [here](https://github.com/omicscodeathon/neurovar/blob/main/demonstration_data.rar)

 This data will guide you to organize your data correctly and could be used to test the tool.